mr4tt/zotbot/README.md

 - [Requiem for a Dollface](https://www.uncannymagazine.com/article/requiem-for-a-dollface/) - The doll was dead.
 There was nothing for it.
 Bear had seen bad cases before: legs ripped off, heads torn from necks, hair rudely shorn.
 Dolls mutilated by ink, fire, even—once—the lawn mower.
 Not every child loved their toys gently.
 That was life.
 This was murder.
 He wondered if the little girl knew yet.
 It […]

 # news
+- [With Acts of Subversion, Some Russians Fight Propaganda in Schools](https://www.nytimes.com/2025/05/06/world/europe/russia-putin-schools-patriotic-education.html) - Three years into Russia’s invasion of Ukraine, antiwar parents and some teachers say they are going to great lengths to shield children from state-mandated patriotic education classes.

+- [‘A Billion Streams and No Fans’: Inside a $10 Million AI Music Fraud Case](https://www.wired.com/story/ai-bots-streaming-music/) - A chart-topping jazz album!
+Loads of Spotify and Apple Music plays!
+Just one problem: The success might not be real.

+- [The Epic Rise and Fall of a Dark-Web Psychedelics Kingpin](https://www.wired.com/story/rise-fall-dark-web-psychedelics-kingpin-dmt/) - Interdimensional travel, sex with aliens, communion with God.
+Anything is possible with just a sprinkle of DMT.
+Akasha Song’s secret labs made millions of doses—and dollars—until the feds showed up.

+- [3 Teens Almost Got Away With Murder.
+Then Police Found Their Google Searches](https://www.wired.com/story/find-my-iphone-arson-case/) - An arson attack in Colorado had detectives stumped.
+The way they solved the case could put everyone at risk.

+- [Duck Caught on Radar Going Almost Twice the Speed Limit Turns Out to Be Fast-Flying 'Repeat Offender'](https://people.com/repeat-offender-duck-caught-on-speed-camera-twice-seven-years-apart-to-the-day-11734882) - A mallard duck was caught speeding — flying 52 km per hour in a 30 km per hour zone — on a radar camera in Switzerland.
+The duck is 'a notorious speeder and repeat offender,' the Municipality of Köniz said.

 - [Carnivorous ‘Bone Collector’ Caterpillars Wear Corpses as Camouflage](https://www.scientificamerican.com/article/carnivorous-bone-collector-caterpillars-wear-corpses-as-camouflage/) - Nicknamed the “bone collector,” this newly confirmed caterpillar in Hawaii secretly scrounges off a spider landlord by covering itself with dead insect body parts

 - [Sales of Hard Drives for the End of the World Boom Under Trump](https://www.404media.co/sales-of-hard-drives-prepper-disk-for-the-end-of-the-world-have-boomed-under-trump/) - PrepperDisk is a mini internet box that comes preloaded with offline backups of some of the content that is being deleted by the administration.